 Talc is comprised of magnesium, silicon and oxygen.
 It is the main ingredient in popular branded talcum products such as Shower to Shower and Johnson’s Baby Powder.
 Talc was used in these products for its ability to reduce friction and absorb moisture.
 Known as a mineral with the softest properties, talc has been used in cosmetic powders and other makeup products as well.
+Popular concentrations of talc, such as those made by consumer goods giant Johnson & Johnson, allegedly including the known carcinogen asbestos, have been linked to users developing both mesothelioma and ovarian cancer.
+The company continues to face thousands of mesothelioma and ovarian cancer-related talc claims nationwide, in state and federal court.

 In the breakthrough litigation for talc-based products and powders, Deane Berg alleged in her 2003 lawsuit against Johnson & Johnson that her use of Shower to Shower caused her diagnosis of ovarian cancer.
 Though the federal jury ruled in favor of Berg, no damages were awarded.
 However, the jury did state that J&J should warn consumers of the link between ovarian cancer and the use of talc-based body powder for feminine hygiene.